alexk99/the_router/conf_options.md

 This options are stored in the /etc/router.conf file.

-Configuration file commands consists of the two groups:
+Configuration file consists of the sections:
  * startup
  * runtime

+Each section contain commands.
+Everything on the same line is considered as a single command.
+Symbol # is used to comment the whole line.

 	```
 	startup {